Spoken โ€“ Tap to Talk AAC

 About This App

-• Multi-Modal Input (Draw/Type/Write): By allowing users to draw or handwrite concepts that the app translates into speech, it accommodates various motor and cognitive abilities, ensuring communication isn't limited to a keyboard.
+• Multimodal Input (Write, Draw, Type): By allowing users to handwrite or draw shapes that the app converts to speech, Spoken accommodates varying levels of motor skills and cognitive preferences, ensuring communication isn't limited to a keyboard.